ruvnet/vsc-remote-mcp/README.md

-# VSCode Remote MCP Server
+# CodeSwarm: VSCode Remote MCP Server

 A command-line interface and MCP server for VSCode remote development tools.
 This package provides a set of tools for code analysis, code modification, and VSCode instance management, all accessible through a simple CLI or programmatically in your Node.js applications.
 Deploy and manage individual VSCode instances or entire swarms with secure login credentials and resource management.